 On the basis of the above, while understanding the political reasons for the Labour leadership decision to abstain, morally I think it is the wrong approach to take.
 I understand that Keir Starmer has made several commitments (see here) to MPs around union issues such as the Orgreave Truth and Justice Campaign and stating that there was no “abstention strategy”.

 I voted for Keir Starmer in the leadership election and although I don’t agree with his stance on this issue, will continue to support him as Labour set out a path back to power.
 This does not mean blind obedience, but as I set out in this blog unity is essential to our success.
-Whatever happens in the NEC elections (shameless plug for my election address here) I will act as a critical friend, not a hostile opponent to the Labour leadership, but it is a fine line that Starmer is following in the pursuit of credibility and the trust of the public.
+I will act as a critical friend, not a hostile opponent to the Labour leadership, but it is a fine line that Starmer is following in the pursuit of credibility and the trust of the public.

 Julian Vaughan – 15th October 2020